pik-gane/vodle/INSTALL.md

   $ npm install
   ```
   (this will install everything listed in [package.json](./package.json))
-- Adjust the settings in `src/environments/environment.prod.ts` according to your needs, e.g., change URLs and paths to imprint and privacy statement.
+- Adjust the settings in `src/environments/environment.prod.ts` according to your needs.
+In particular, change or remove URLs, paths, names, and titles of imprint, privacy statement, and hosting institution.
 - Build vodle:
   ```
   $ ionic build --prod